Hedron LogoAfternoon

 This guide explains Alabama's nexus rules, what's taxable, how to register, and how to simplify compliance with the state's Simplified Sellers Use Tax (SSUT) program.

-• The SSUT lets eligible remote sellers (often SaaS companies and e-commerce sellers) collect a flat 8% statewide rate on all Alabama sales.
+• The SSUT lets eligible remote sellers (including many SaaS and e-commerce businesses) collect a flat 8% statewide rate on all Alabama sales.

 Last updated: August 2025